Lincoln Mark VIII: Development

+Stretch designs

 Having seen designs of upcoming models from competitors, Ford ordered a radical redesign, a departure from any previous Lincolns, while retaining styling cues.
 By November 1988, under Ford designer Kyu Kim, Ford presented a design named "Stretch I", featuring scalloped sides, full length taillights, the spare-tire hump, waterfall grille, small C-pillars, a full-length headlight setup, two air inlets on the front bumper, taillights that flowed upward on the sides rather than downward on the production car — and devoid of chrome.
 A clay mockup of Stretch I was finalized within four weeks.

 "Stretch I" was shown in 1:1 scale in clay to Lincoln executives on December 12, 1988.
 Appalled by the design, the executives ordered several changes to the exterior.
 As a result, "Stretch II" was created during early 1989, by adding chrome in several places and moderately revising the front and rear end treatments.
 Stretch II represented about 70 percent of the finished product, with details revised up to mid-1989.

 The final design freeze of the FN-10 Mark VIII occurred, scheduled for an April 1992 start of production and June 1992 launch as a 1993 model year vehicle.
 FN-10 prototype mules in modified Ford Thunderbird and Mercury Cougar bodies began road-testing in 1990.
 Full-body prototypes later commenced road-testing in the first half of 1991.
 In February 1991, launch was delayed by 6 months to December 1992.

 The 1993 Mark VIII was unveiled by the press in March 1992 and officially introduced to the public on November 18, 1992, at a Hotel Mark in New York City.
 Production of the 1992 Mark VII ended at the Wixom Plant in April 1992 to facilitate retooling for October production commencement of the Mark VIII.

-Model History
+Model history

 The 1993 Mark VIII was a larger car than its predecessor, being about five inches longer and nearly four inches wider than the Mark VII.
 The car also had a wheelbase of 113.0 in, over 4 in longer than the Mark VII's, which afforded greater interior space and ride quality.
 In spite of its larger overall size, the Mark VIII's base curb weight was slightly lighter than the Mark VII at a little over 3750 lb.